alxndrTL/Landing-Starships/README.md

 ## Using Reinforcement Learning 🤖 to make rockets land 🚀

 This project uses artificial intelligence algorithms, and more precisely deep reinforcement learning algorithms, to make an agent learn by itself how to land an orbital class rocket, Starship.
 The agent is the algorithm which can observe the environment and choose actions to complete some task, here, landing the rocket.
-Before the so-called "training", the agent just go initialized and basically chooses actions at random.
+Before the so-called "training", the agent just got initialized and basically chooses actions at random.
 However, as the training continues, the agent gets reward for doing the task we want it to do : again, landing the rocket.
 Based on this reward and how he got it, the agent will update the parameters of its neural network in order to choose actions that led to this reward more probable.

 [GIF LANDING DU PROJECT]